LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The microcontroller firmware is software that is executed on a microcontroller in an embedded system.
 It controls the hardware and enables the execution of predefined functions.
 The firmware is used to process input data, control output devices and performs specific tasks according to the program code.
 It manages communication with sensors, actuators and other peripheral devices, processing data and making decisions.
 Firmware is critical to the functioning of devices.
-The firmware is responsible for detecting the possible connected sensors shown in table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} and query measurements.
+The firmware is responsible for detecting the possible connected sensors shown in Table \ref{List_of_in_unified_firmware_implemented_digital_magnetic_field_sensors_with_focus_on_different_sensor_capabilities.csv} and query measurements.
 This measured data can be forwarded to a host (+pc) via a user interface and can then be further processed there.

 A key component is that as many common sensors as possible can be easily connected without having to adapt the firmware.
 This modularity is implemented using abstract class design.
 These are initiated according to the sensors found at startup.
-If new hardware needs to be integrated, only the required functions in listing \ref{lst:CustomSensorClass} need to be implemented.
+If new hardware needs to be integrated, only the required functions in Listing \ref{lst:CustomSensorClass} need to be implemented.

 ```cpp {#lst:CustomSensorClass caption="CustomSensor-Class for adding new sensor hardware support into the unified sensor firmware package"}
 #ifndef __CustomSensor_h__